-Family-Centered Early Supports and Services (ESS), New Hampshire’s Early Intervention system, is a service provided to families and children under the age of three who have a developmental delay, disability or an established condition.
+Family-Centered Early Supports and Services (FCESS), New Hampshire’s Early Intervention system, is a service provided to families and children under the age of three who have a developmental delay, disability or an established condition.
 Services are provided in the home and community to assist families in providing the best evidence based practices to increase a child’s growth and development.

 A home visitor will provide information, modeling and education, targeting specific goals to increase a child’s skills and functioning.
 Home visitors will also assist with service coordination to help families find resources and coordinate services with the family.

 For more information or if you have concerns about your child’s development, please contact the Family Resource Center intake coordinator at (603) 581-1578.
-You may also use this referral form.
+You may also use this Referral Form.

 Referral and Intake

 Anyone can make a referral to Early Supports and Services if they have concerns about a child’s development.
-We do strongly suggest making sure parents are aware you are making the referral as we are requried to notify them.
+We do strongly suggest making sure parents are aware you are making the referral as we are required to notify them.
 Call the Family Resource Center intake coordinator at (603) 581-1578 to make a referral.
-You may also use this referral form which can be brought in, mailed (P O Box 509 Laconia NH 03247) , faxed (603-524-0702) or emailed to firstname.lastname@example.org.
+You may also use this Referral Form which can be brought in, mailed (P O Box 509 Laconia NH 03247) , faxed (603-524-0702) or emailed to firstname.lastname@example.org.
 The intake coordinator will contact you for an intake within ten days .
 She will inquire about your concerns, family needs, background information and complete the necessary paperwork.
 If there are still concerns for your child or you would like a development assessment, one will be scheduled within 45 days to assess each area.

 Eligibility is based on a multidisciplinary evaluation.
 At the evaluation a “team” of people, an educator and therapist will assess your child through play, review the age ranges of development and discuss with you if services are appropriate.
 Your child needs to have a thirty three percent delay in any area, an established condition or meet five of the at risk categories to qualify for services.